prakashjayy/medium_blogs/README.md

 # TensorFlow
 This Repository contains all tensorflow tutorials .
 There might be some replicas from other repositories.

-I am mixed tflearn and tensorflow in some examples.
-Please fell free to ask if you have any doubts
+Working with slim and graphs

+- In tensorflow everything is defined as Graphs

+    import tensorflow as tf
+    slim = tf.contrib.slim